MBowey/Assignment_18_Blockchain_PoA/README.md

 * Type `2` to choose `Clique Proof of Authority` and hit enter.

 * You will also be prompted to setup your blocktime.
-For our blockchain we have selected 5 seconds to speed up our validation time.
-The default time is 15 seconds.
+For our blockchain we have selected `5 seconds` to speed up our validation time.
+The default time is `15 seconds`.

 Next you will be prompted to setup your validation nodes.